Authored by the expert who managed and guided the team behind the Australia Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Perth, we always rely on the strongest methodology we can and we don't throw out numbers at random.
+Whether it’s in our blog articles or the market analyses included in our property pack about Perth, we always rely on the strongest methodology we can, and we don’t throw out numbers at random.

-We also aim to be fully transparent, so below we've listed the authoritative sources we used and explained how we used them.
+We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Source | Why It's Authoritative | How We Used It |
+| Source | Why this source matters | How we used it |

 |---|---|---|

-| Australian Taxation Office | National tax authority on rental income declaration requirements. | We used it to confirm Airbnb income must be declared as rental income. |
+| Australian Taxation Office | The ATO is the official tax authority for Australian rental and sharing-economy income. | We used it to confirm that Airbnb income must be reported for tax purposes.
+We did not estimate personal tax because each owner’s structure is different. |

 Get fresh and reliable information about the market in Perth